138+ orders placed in your location

 Normal Sex hormone-binding Globulin Test ranges may vary depending on the laboratory.

-• High levels of SHBG indicate that less free testosterone is available to your tissues for use which is indicated by a total testosterone test.
+- High levels of SHBG indicate that less free testosterone is available to your tissues for use that is indicated by a total testosterone test.

 Low sex hormone-binding globulin levels can be seen in people with-